 Kim is a Chartered Psychologist, with a BSc(Hons) in Psychology from University College, London and a PhD from the University of Aston, Birmingham.
 She is a member of the Higher Education Academy.
 Kim's career began with Dunlop, who also sponsored her PhD research.
 Prior to coming to Cranfield Kim was at the University of Birmingham for five years and before that, at Coventry University.
-Kim is Director of Faculty Development and a member of the School of Management Executive Team.
+Kim is Director of Faculty Development.

 Kim has published widely on leadership and executive development and is on the editorial board of Management Learning, an international journal in this field.
 Her portfolio includes executive coaching, consulting to teams and leadership development.
 Kim has directed many open and customized programmes at Cranfield.
 Kim is Director of the Cranfield open programme, Women as Leaders.
 Kim has worked in this field since its inception, working on both in-company initiatives as well as open programmes to enhance the opportunity for women to move into senior leadership roles.